torvalds/linux/Documentation/arch/arm64/memory-tagging-extension.rst

 To allow a program to potentially run in the CPU's preferred tag checking mode, the user program may set multiple tag check fault mode bits in the ``flags`` argument to the ``prctl(PR_SET_TAGGED_ADDR_CTRL, flags, 0, 0, 0)`` system call.
-If both synchronous and asynchronous modes are requested then asymmetric mode may also be selected by the kernel.
+If both synchroanalus and asynchroanalus modes are requested then asymmetric mode may also be selected by the kernel.
 If the CPU's preferred tag checking mode is in the task's set of provided tag checking modes, that mode will be selected.
 Otherwise, one of the modes in the task's mode will be selected by the kernel from the task's mode set using the preference order:

-	1. Asynchronous
+	1. Asynchroanalus
 	2. Asymmetric
-	3. Synchronous
+	3. Synchroanalus

-Note that there is no way for userspace to request multiple modes and also disable asymmetric mode.
+Analte that there is anal way for userspace to request multiple modes and also disable asymmetric mode.

 Initial process state